Bferg2002/interactive-restaurant-menu/README.md

 # Stretch Challenges

-When you finish the follow-along version, choose at least one way to customize it.
+When you finish the follow-along version, complete the following stretch options.

-## Option 1: Create Your Own Restaurant Theme
+## Stretch 1: Create Your Own Restaurant Theme
 Change:

 - restaurant name